Our Approach to Education

 Vocational Services and Transition Planning

-Cooke’s mission is to support our students in becoming independent, contributing members of society and active participants in their community.
-This mission is prevalent at each stage of the comprehensive special education students receive from Kindergarten through age 21.
-Students at our grammar school engage in learning which is designed to promote self-determination.
-As students progress through their time at Cooke, they continue to develop age appropriate skills which will support their independence.
+How do we help students become independent, contributing members of society, and active participants in their community?
+We start at a young age and work with students from Kindergarten through age 21.
+Lower School students engage in learning designed to promote self-determination.
+As students progress, they continue to develop age-appropriate skills which support their independence.

-The internship program at Cooke Academy and SKILLs provides students with a guided experience into the working world.
-We have a variety of community and corporate partners with whom we collaborate in order to give our students a wide scope of vocational experiences.
+The internship program at Cooke Upper School and at Cooke Transitions, provides students with a guided experience in the working world.
+Through our collaboration with community and corporate partners, we offer our students a wide range of vocational experiences in many community-based settings.
 Vocational Skills classes supplement on-the-job learning, and provide added instruction on the fundamental skills necessary for success in the workplace.

 Person-centered transition planning also begins in 9th grade, when families are introduced to the world of adult services.
 Cooke’s Transition team of social workers are experts in their field.
-They spend years getting to know every student and working alongside families to create a plan that matches the unique interests and abilities of each student.
+They spend years getting to know each student and work alongside families to create a plan that matches their unique interests and abilities.

 Art Based Therapies

-Music Therapy at Cooke exposes students to a wide variety of instruments including keyboard, drum, flute, guitar, etc. Students can try their hand at different musical instruments while identifying new outlets for self-expression.
+Music Therapy exposes students to a wide variety of instruments including keyboard, drum, flute, and guitar.
+Students can try their hand at different musical instruments while identifying new outlets for self-expression.
 In class, students listen to and create their own music with opportunities for playing together as a group and performing independently in front of classmates.
 Cooke’s music therapist works collaboratively with all staff to customize class time so that it best fits the needs of every student.